informalsystems/tendermint-rs/light-node/README.md

 This short tutorial assumes that you are familiar with how to run a Tendermint fullnode on your machine.
 To learn how to do this, you can consult the [quick start] section of the tendermint documentation.

-This tutorial further assumes you have `git` and the latest stable rust tool-chain installed.
+This tutorial further assumes you have `git` and the latest stable rust tool-chain installed (see https://rustup.rs/).
+Additionally, the `jq` tool will make your life easier when dealing with JSON output.

 #### Cloning the repository